 - It's flexible - you can always move into premises at a later date if necessary.

-- There are far fewer overheads - good if your income is not yet steady.
+- There are far fewer overheads beyond buying a suitable desk and office chair - good if your income is not yet steady.

 - You can rent a room to your business and offset the rent against tax.